+Figure 22.
+Composite Knowledge Assets

 Semantic Decomposition and Classification

 Example: The HL7 ‘Documentation Template’ is a profile of the HL7 KNART notation - a UML-based notation comparable to OMG PRR with an XML-based concrete syntax defined by an XSD grammar.
 It allows to express sets of ‘documentation items’, works of knowledge that conceptualize the notion of a ‘question’ used to elicit some useful piece of information.
 Optionally, a documentation item can also specify the admissible answers, and how they should be expressed.
 Additionally, a documentation item can include some business logic (rules) to predict and/or validate the answer in a given context.